-Research note: A brief report (less than 2000 words text; up to two figures or tables; up to 20 references) on an interesting, somewhat preliminary result; no abstract; the first paragraph should be a summary of note in about 100–150 words.
+Research note: A brief report (less than 2000 words text; up to two figures or tables; up to 20 references) on an interesting, somewhat preliminary result; should include an abstract of about 50 words.

 Correspondence: A brief comment/critique on a paper recently published in Journal of Genetics (less than 2500 words text; up to two figures or tables; up to 20 references); no abstract.
 Authors of the original paper will be invited to submit a response.